nitzanlab/scsim-ext/README.md

 # scsim-ext
-We extend the single-cell RNA-sequencing simulation framework, [scsim](https://github.com/dylkot/scsim), with additional functionalities of (1) enhancing RNA dropout, and (2) ambient RNA.
+We extend the single-cell RNA-sequencing simulation framework, [scsim](https://github.com/dylkot/scsim), with additional functionalities of:
+(1) enhancing RNA dropout effect, and (2) adding ambient RNA to drops.

 ## scsim
 Simulate single-cell RNA-seq data using the [Splatter](https://github.com/Oshlack/splatter) statistical framework, which is described [here](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-017-1305-0) but implemented in python.
 In addition, simulates doublets and cells with shared gene-expression programs (I.e. activity programs).
 This was used to benchmark methods for gene expression program inference in single-cell RNA-seq data as described [here](https://elifesciences.org/articles/43803)